Davide64-dev/FEUP_ESOF_MoneyWatch/README.md

 4. As a user, I'd like to be able to write my text in different languages so that I can contribute to the forum even if I don't speak English.

+**Acceptance test:**Inside the forum you can change the language in the forum settings by pressing the options button and then choosing the language you want.

 5. As a user, I want to have a quick translator for other users' texts so that I can understand what the user is trying to say.

+**Acceptance test:**Inside any forum post there is a built-in option that you can press to automatically translate its content.

 6. As a user, I want to be able to delete and edit the text I add, so that I can remove text I no longer find useful.

+**Acceptance test:**After the creation of a post, you are able to edit/remove it by pressing the edit button under its content.
+If you leave the post completely empty, a warning will appear telling you that the post is getting removed.
+If you press the "OK" button the post will be removed, otherwise you will be able to keep editing it.

-7. As a user, I would like to be able to sort all posts in the forum by a number of options, such as date, title, and others, so that I can search the site more efficiently
+7. As a user, I would like to be able to sort all posts in the forum by a number of options, such as date, title, and others, so that I can search the site more efficiently.

+**Acceptance test:**

 ### Feature 4